 The Sengwer community, represented by members of the leadership, youth group, women’s group, and community monitors came together in January 2019 for a two-day co-creation workshop in Eldoret to unpack some central questions that would inform the monitoring strategy for community members using the TIMBY set of tools:

 The co-creation workshop brought forward an approach to monitoring that went beyond collecting evidence on violence and forced evictions that will be shared with the Sengwer’s legal team.
 Sengwer representatives decided upon a monitoring strategy that was guided by their community by-laws and a desire to document the Sengwer’s day-to-day lives in the forest.
 Monitors using the TIMBY app would catalogue efforts to comply with the conservation measures mandated by their own sustainability by-laws.
-This will take the form of reports on land restoration and rehabilitation, sustainable cultivation practices, and the health of swamps and water springs in Embobut Forest.
+This will take the form of reports on land restoration and rehabilitation, and the health of swamps and water springs in Embobut Forest.
 In addition, reports on cultural and historical ties to the land in the form of reports on songs, dances, stories, attire, language, and sacred sites would be made.
 Moreover, the community expressed a desire to log violations and activities that go against the conservation principles outlined by the Sengwer’s by-laws, including charcoal burning, sand harvesting, logging, mining and overgrazing.

 Moreover, by using TIMBY to substantiate their long-standing and recently updated by-laws, the Sengwer will have a more coherent and searchable body of evidence on their TIMBY dashboard.
 This database, completely owned and operated by the community themselves, will act as a digital archive of geo-referenced and time-stamped content to present to future generations and collaborate on with external partner organisations that are aiding the Sengwer in their struggle for land tenure and rights.